ardeora-cmu/Project5/README.md

 Number of distinct letters: 35
 ```

+If your Spark program computes these same values on this small dataset, it will work well for the larger
+one.

 We will be using a data file found on the course schedule.
 This data file is "All's Well That Ends Well" by William Shakespeare.
 The file is found at the following link:

 [All's Well That Ends Well](http://www.andrew.cmu.edu/course/95-702/homework/data/SparkDataFiles/AllsWellThatEndsWell.txt)